A Family Affair at Russell Christmas Tree Farm in Starksboro

 For more information, visit www.therussellfarm.com.
 Appointments for sleigh rides can be booked online.

-In this episode, David Russell and his grandson Brandon Mansfield talk about Christmas tree farming, the power of tradition, and the farm’s future.
+In this episode of Happy Vermont’s podcast, David Russell and his grandson Brandon Mansfield talk about Christmas tree farming, the power of tradition, and the farm’s future.